Gamification is the application of game design elements and principles in non-game contexts to motivate and engage users.

 Think about the loyalty card you receive from your local coffee shop.
 There’s nothing particularly digital about a piece of paper and a stamp.
 Yet, like many loyalty programmes, this is clearly an example of gamification in action.

 What’s more, we often use gamification in classrooms and training venues, without using any digital applications as a crutch.
-After all, it’s easy enough to give out badges and create a makeshift leaderboard.
+It’s easy enough to give out badges and create a makeshift leaderboard.

 As such, gamification is clearly not limited to a single domain.